Nurudeen38/nurudeen38/README.md

  <h2 align="center">Hi there 👋, I'm Nurudeen!</h2>

-Have exposure♛ to building professional websites🖥 and front-end applications 💻.
-Experienced with a demonstrated history of working in the information technology and services industries🏢 .
-Skilled in FrontEnd Technologies✍️ asN Next,Remix,Node, React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub for web and window-based applications.
+Exposed♛ to building professional websites🖥 and front-end applications 💻.
+Skilled in Frontend Technologies✍️ such as Next,Remix,Node, React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub for web and window-based applications.

-Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
-I have created 15+ mini & major projects💼 on Reactjs and other technologies.
-Also deployed and having live-hosted projects📽, checkout out my GitHub pages📒

 Responsibilities-
 Developing new user-facing features using React.js